Soybean Sprouts and Dried Tofu Stir-fry - a tasty vegan dish with a meaty texture…

 - Bring a medium pot of water to boil.
 Add sweet potato noodles.
 Boil for 5 minutes.
 Drain and toss with 1 teaspoon soy sauce and 1 teaspoon sesame oil and set aside.

-- In a large pan, heat 1 tablespoon canola oil.
+- In a large pan, heat 1 tablespoon vegetable oil.
 Add garlic fry until fragrant, about 1 to 2 minutes.
-Add shrimps followed by red chilies and bean sprout.
+Add shrimp followed by red chilies and bean sprout.

 - Stir in 1 tablespoon soy sauce and salt.
 Continue to cook for another 3 minutes.
 Return sweet potato noodles to the pan.
 Stir to mix.